Caknoooo/dall-e-clone-client/README.md

 - Change directory to client folder and replace the fetching api destination with localhost:8080

-after you replace all fetch urls taken, then you just have to run it
+After you replace all fetch urls taken, then you just have to run it

 ```
 npm run dev -> for client side